j50n/deno-proc/site/src/errors.md

 ### Scenario 2: A Data Error After the First 100 Lines

-_There is an error later in the compressed data._ Once we get to line 100, `head` shuts down the stream.
-Even if `gunzip` is unlucky enough to process the error data, `head` is already done.
-The error won't propagate.
+_There is an error later in the compressed data._

+Once we get to line 100, `head` is done.
+It shuts down its input stream and exits normally.
+Even if `gunzip` is unlucky enough to process the error data, `head` is already done and success propagated forward.
+The error from `gunzip` won't be able to propagate.
 Of course, if the error is _much_ later in the data, it will never even be read.
 Once `head` has found 100 lines, it shuts down its input, which in turn shuts down `gunzip`.
 The error never happens in the first place.

+In other words, upstream processes may continue to function for a short time after the downstream processes have exited, assuming the downstream processes don't need to process input fully.
+In most cases this should not matter.
+If an upstream process has side effects, though, weird things could happen.